 The specific objectives of the M.A. in Education Degree Program with a specialization in Educational Psychology Development, Learning, Instruction, and Evaluation are as follows:

-- To prepare students according to current academic demands for entry into doctoral programs in educational psychology and education.
-Students who complete an educational psychology degree from CSUN have opportunities to enter doctoral programs in educational psychology and most other fields in education.
-They engage in advanced study of theory and research on motivation, learning, development, affective processes, individual and group differences, interpersonal relationships, assessment and evaluation, and instruction with special emphasis on education and educational processes that is most appropriate for entry into doctoral programs in educational psychology and other fields of education.
+- To prepare students for entry into doctoral programs in educational psychology and education.
+Students engage in advanced study of theory and research in educational psychology with special emphasis on educational processes that are most appropriate for entry into doctoral programs in educational psychology and other fields of education.

 |Prerequisites* for the M.A.
 Program in Development, Learning, Instruction and Evaluation|